3mdeb/verified-boot/verified_boot_main.md

 "image-based-upgrade"[^16].
 In immutable Linux systems, user data is preserved.
 It is achieved via various mechanisms including:
-* writable overlay layer - this is useful for system directories like `/etc` to allow modifications to various configurations in a controlled manner;
+* writable overlay layer - this is useful for system directories like `/etc` to allow modifications to various configurations in a controlled manner.
 * separate writable partitions - it is a common practice to put `/home` directory on separate, writable partition.